Highlights the new features and improvements available in ShipStation's new layout.

 One of our most requested new features is the ability to send rates from ShipStation so your customers can view and select them during their checkout process.
 This feature is called In-Cart Delivery Options and is now available for US-based ShipStation accounts connected to Shopify, Magento, BigCommerce, and Wix stores (with more to come)!

-In-Cart Delivery Options allows you to control which rates display to your customers while also allowing them to select their preferred service and carrier.
+In-Cart Delivery Options allow you to control which rates display to your customers while also allowing them to select their preferred service and carrier.

 How you configure your delivery options in ShipStation is the same no matter which selling channel you use.